 According to Kim Miller, manager of Fidelity® Conservative Income Bond Fund (FCONX), "An investor in a money market fund is probably earning between 0.01% and 0.10% right now.
 The yield curve changes daily, of course, but an investor willing to take on a little more price risk and principal volatility—less than a typical short- to intermediate-term bond fund might offer—could pick up between 0.20% and 0.30% in yield for some of their short-term assets by moving out the curve marginally, to a duration of three to six months."

 In that case, you might consider shifting part of your short-term allocation to an ultra-short- or short-term bond fund.
 Or, if you prefer to invest through individual issues, you may want to build a ladder of bonds or CDs with sequential maturity dates—for example, holding equal amounts in securities with 6-, 12-, 24-, and 36-month maturities.
 If you do prefer to invest in individual securities, keep in mind that transaction costs will reduce yields, and you may need significant assets to buy enough bonds to build a diversified ladder.

 Find up to date yield data

 "Despite low levels of absolute yields, the yield curve—which shows the difference between long- and short-term interest rates—is still moderately steep," says Richard Carter, Fidelity vice president of fixed income products and services.
-"This means that a six-month Treasury bill offered a 0.09% yield, a two-year Treasury note yielded 0.63%, and the three-year Treasury note as much as 1.08%.2 That is a significant differential.
-Providing that you are comfortable with the staging of your maturities, have enough cash on hand to meet your needs, and invest in high quality credits, you can allow the investments to mature at par (the face value of a bond), and not concern yourself with day-to-day price and valuation changes."
+"This means the difference between a six-month Treasury bill and a two-year Treasury note is significant.
+If you are comfortable with the staging of your maturities, have enough cash on hand to meet your needs, and invest in high quality credits, you can allow the investments to mature at par (the face value of a bond), and not concern yourself with day-to-day price and valuation changes."